StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: Yes
 - Description: The safe level of disk usage (in percentage) for Data Cache.
 When Data Cache performs automatic scaling, the system adjusts the cache capacity with the goal of maintaining disk usage as close to this value as possible.
+From v3.4.0 onwards, the default value is changed from `70` to `80`.
 - Introduced in: v3.3.0

 ##### datacache_disk_low_level